Binding opinion: quick and informal!

-If you have a question or problem in the field of employee participation, submit it to one of the binding advisers of Pallas Employment Lawyers.
+If you have a question or problem in the field of employee participation, submit it to one of the binding advisers at Pallas Employment Lawyers.

-Even if the relationship between the works council and the employer is still good, everyone is sometimes faced with an ongoing difference of opinion or even dispute.
+Even when the relationship between the Works Council and the employer is good, everyone is sometimes faced with an ongoing difference of opinion or even a dispute.

-The works council is involved in important decisions and enters into discussion about that with the employer.
-This goes well in most cases, but experience shows that it is not always possible to resolve a difference of opinion.
-Examples not only include differences of opinion about a decision on which advice must be sought or a decision subject to the approval of the works council, but also a difference of opinion about the question of whether or not the works council must be involved in the decision.
+The Works Council is involved in making important decisions and enters into discussion on the topic with the employer.
+This works well in most cases, but experience shows that it is not always possible to resolve a difference of opinion.
+Examples include not only differences of opinion about a decision requiring advice or a decision subject to the approval of the Works Council, but also a difference of opinion about the question of whether or not the Works Council should be involved in the decision.

 The ‘binding opinion procedure’ is a frequently used method for dispute resolution in the Netherlands.

 In the case of a ‘binding opinion procedure’, clear procedural agreements are made first between the parties.

 Both the Works Council and the employer can subsequently present their positions in writing in a transparent manner, with or without submission of enclosures.

 The binding adviser provides the parties with the opportunity to explain their case orally at a hearing, unless the parties decide against this.

 The parties can be represented by a (legal) expert, but that is not mandatory.